aaryan2811/beavsai/README.md

-## BeavsAI
+## Beavs AI

-BeavsAI is an application that provides an AI Chatbot that is knowledgeable about OSU's courses.
+Beavs AI is an application that provides an AI Chatbot that is knowledgeable about OSU's courses.
 It allows OSU students to interact with an AI agent that can answer course-specific questions.

 ## Project Prerequisites